BrandonKi/BrandonKi.github.io/.src/blog/jcc.md

 ## Commit 6

 Up until this point only ints have been supported but I started laying the groundwork for the other builtin types and type checking.
+Parsing types in C is... not fun as you all probably know, but not as bad as C++.

+What's even more unfortunate is they appear before the identifier for a variable/function so they're not even easy to ignore.
+As a result I put together a bunch of hacks to make parsing work (kinda) for simpler cases, this is something I'll have to revisit when more features are added.

-Also, currently the compiler crashes whenever it encounters an error which isn't the best user experience.
+Also, currently the compiler crashes whenever it encounters an error which isn't very user-friendly!
 It may be time to add better error reporting soon.

-Also, parsing types in C is... not fun as you all probably know, but not as bad as C++.
-What's even more unfortunate is they appear before the identifier for a variable/function so they're no even easy to ignore.
-As a result I put together a bunch of hacks to make parsing work (kinda) for simpler cases, this is something I'll have to revisit when more features are added.

 The major features I added this time were string literals, extern function, and char pointers.
-I can now run the classic [Hello World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).
+I can now run the classic [Hello World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program.
 During this I also realized my test runner can't check for correct STDOUT results yet, but that's a problem for future me.
 Anyways, here's another example of the new features in action.

 ```
 extern int printf(char *);
 extern void puts(char *);